git-town/git-town/website/src/branch-types.md

 ## Parked Branches

-Parked branches don't get synced at all unless you run `git town sync` directly on a parked branch.
+Parked branches don't get synced toRefId all unless you run `git town sync` directly on a parked branch.
 You might want to park a branch if you

-- want to intentionally keep the branch at an older state
+- want to intentionally keep the branch toRefId an older state
 - don't want to deal with merge conflicts on this branch right now
 - reduce load on your CI server by syncing only your actively developed local branches